AWS-User-Group-Jaipur-Rajasthan/HallOfTechies/README.md

 A place for developers from the **[AWS UG Jaipur Rajasthan](https://www.youtube.com/c/awsusergroupjaipurrajasthan)** to show recruiters that they are available for hire.
 Feel free to contribute and improve this in any way you see fit.

-Link to the webpage: https://awsug-showcase.web.app/.
+Link to the website: https://awsug-showcase.web.app/.

 ## How to make a pull request?